-Tyr and Andreas would like to thank everyone who were part of combat glima boot camp for their effort and positive attitude throughout the weekend.
+Tyr and the Academy would like to thank everyone who were part of combat glima boot camp for their effort and positive attitude throughout the weekend.
 We look forward to seeing you at the next glima arrangement.

 Til árs ok friðar

 Comments from some participants at the Combat Glima Boot Camp:

 "Combat Glima boot camp is one of the most intense and interesting seminars I have attended."

 "Amazing martial art and really motivating.
 Tyr worked to give us a good, hard look into what Viking Fighting means!"

 "Thank you for this weekend, you guys are awesome!"

 "The Combat Glima workshop weekend was interesting and challenging.
 I got just as much out of the weekend as a woman without much experience.
 I was outside my comfort zones, but was not uncomfortable and felt a sense of belonging to the group of strong men."

 "Glima is an interesting and cool way to learn to fight or defend yourself.
 The way you use nature or your environment makes sense and the moves are smart and easy to understand."